 However, Apple does this to protect your account from getting hacked.
 Whenever Apple detects a potential hacking attempt via multiple failed logins, it immediately locks your account.
 Apple does this to prevent unauthorized access to your account.

 Fortunately, there are several methods available to unlock your locked or disabled Apple ID.
-Simplest of all method is to verify your identity using the phone number linked with Apple ID.
+The simplest of all methods is to verify your identity using the phone number linked with your Apple ID.

 Regaining Access to Locked or Disabled Apple ID

 All 4 methods that we are going to discuss start at the same place.
 You have to start with Apple’s Recovery portal.

 So, first of all, open your web browser and go to https://iforgot.apple.com.
 Here, enter the email ID associated with your locked Apple ID and click on Continue.